RayRuizhiLiao/resnet_chestxray/README.md

 Run `python split_data.py` to generate training and test metadata files.

+## Train the model
+Run `python train.py` to train the chest x-ray image model.

 ## Docker image

 The Docker image of this repo is stored at: https://hub.docker.com/repository/docker/rayruizhiliao/mlmodel_cxr_edema.